activecm/ipfix-rita/docs/Developer Notes.md

 Once the installer has been tested. edit the [VERSION](../VERSION) file such that it contains the version number for the release you would like to publish.
 After making the change, make a new git commit.
-Do not push this commit up.
+Do NOT push this commit up.
 The `make-release` script will handle this during the publish step.

 After updating the version, run `dev-scripts/make-release` again.
 The script